pas0185/csce463-hw1/hw1/hw1/ReadMe.txt

 3) The HtmlParser uses an existing library to parse the retrieved HTML pages and count the number of hyperlinks on the page

+**Part 2**

+Downloading multiple URLs from an input file using a single thread.

+Usage:
+	> hw1.exe URL-input.txt

+Here we've expanded the reach of our webcrawler.
+We now check a host's robots.txt file before deciding whether or not to GET the entire page We also maintain the IP addresses that have already been looked up through a DNS, to reduce redundancies